vanderwijk/custom-post-widget/readme.txt

 This plugin has built-in support for the featured image functionality on the edit screen.
 Note that featured image will not be resized, so you will have to make sure it is the right size when uploading or restrict the image size via the stylesheet.

-= My social sharing plugin adds buttons to all the Custom Post Widget areas =
+= My social sharing plugin adds buttons to all the Content Block areas =

 If your social media sharing plugin adds buttons to the widget areas you could check the 'Do not apply content filters' checkbox.
 Note that when this is done, WordPress will also stop adding paragraph tags to your text, so use this setting with caution.
 It is much better to ask the developer of the social media sharing buttons plugin to correctly use the content filters (see http://pippinsplugins.com/playing-nice-with-the-content-filter/ for more information on this).
 If you are embedding your content block with the shortcode, add the following: `suppress_content_filters="yes"`